 - Broadband Internet connection

-- $200 PC on which to run PBX in a Flash or a Proxmox Virtual Machine
+- $200 PC on which to run The Incredible PBX or a Proxmox VM

-- Free SIPgateOne residential account (Use cell to get SMS invite) OR
+- Free SIPgateOne residential account (U.S. cell to get SMS invite) OR

 1. Install the latest version of PBX in a Flash

 Installing PBX in a Flash.
-Here’s a quick tutorial to get PBX in a Flash installed.
-We recommend you install the latest PIAF 1.6 beta on a new Atom-based PC.
-This beta is virtually identical to version 1.4 except it uses CentOS 5.4 instead of CentOS 5.2.
-This means it works better with newer hardware including Atom-based computers and newer network cards.
+Here's a quick tutorial to get PBX in a Flash installed.
+We recommend you install the latest 32-bit version of PBX in a Flash.
+This new build works much better with newer hardware including Atom-based computers and newer network cards.
 Unlike other Asterisk aggregations, PBX in a Flash utilizes a two-step install process.
-The ISO only installs the CentOS operating system.
+The ISO only installs the CentOS 5.5 operating system.
 Once installed, the server reboots and downloads a payload file that includes Asterisk, FreePBX, and many other VoIP and Linux utilities.
-We use the identical payload for versions 1.3, 1.4, 1.5, and 1.6 of PBX in a Flash.
-The beta label simply means we haven’t had time to sufficiently test CentOS.
-But this is not a Microsoft-style beta so fear not!
+We use virtually identical payloads for all versions of PBX in a Flash.

-WARNING: This install will completely erase, repartition, and reformat ALL disks on your system!
+WARNING: This install will completely erase, repartition, and reformat EVERY DISK (including USB flash drives) connected to your system so disable any disk you wish to preserve!
 Press Ctrl-C to cancel the install.

 On some systems you may get a notice that CentOS can't find the kickstart file.
 Just tab to OK and press Enter.
 Don't change the name or location of the kickstart file!
 This will get you going.
 Think of it as a CentOS 'feature'.

-NOTE: So long as your system is safely sitting behind a hardware-based firewall, we do NOT recommend running update-source on the Orgasmatron builds because of parking lot issues in the latest releases of Asterisk.
+NOTE: So long as your system is safely sitting behind a hardware-based firewall, we do NOT recommend running update-source with The Incredible PBX.
+The version of Asterisk installed from our payload file is very stable.

-Running the Orgasmatron 5.2 Installer.
-Log into your server as root and issue the following commands to run the Orgasmatron 5.2 installer:
+Running The Incredible PBX Installer.
+Log into your server as root and issue the following commands to download and run The Incredible PBX installer:

 Have another 15-minute cup of coffee.
 It's a great time to consider a modest donation to the Nerd Vittles project.
 You'll find a link at the top of the page.
 When the installer finishes, READ THE SCREEN!

 Configuring SIPgate.
-If you live in the U.S. and have a cellphone, we’d recommend the SIPgate option since no adjustment of your hardware-based firewall is required.
+If you live in the U.S. and have a cellphone, we'd recommend the SIPgate option since no adjustment of your hardware-based firewall is required.
 Otherwise, skip to the IPkall setup below.
 Step #1 is to request a SIPgate invite at this link.
-You’ll need to enter your U.S. cellphone number to receive the SMS message with your invitation code.
-Don’t worry.
-You can erase your cellphone number from your account once it is set up.
+You'll need to enter your U.S. cellphone number to receive the SMS message with your invitation code.
+Don't worry.
+You can erase your cellphone number from your account once it is set up and working properly.
 Once you receive the invite code, enter it and choose the option to set up a residential account.
 Next, choose a phone number and write it down.
-The area code really doesn’t matter because Google Voice is the only one that will be calling this number after we get things set up.
+The area code really doesn't matter because Google Voice is the only one that will be calling this number after we get things set up.
 For now, leave your cellphone number in place so that you can receive your confirmation call from Google Voice in the next step.
-After that, you’ll want to revisit SIPgate and remove all parallel calling numbers.
+After that, you'll want to revisit SIPgate and remove all parallel calling numbers.
 Finally, click on the Settings link and write down your SIP ID and SIP Password.
-You’ll need these in a few minutes to configure PBX in a Flash.
+You'll need these in a few minutes to complete the configuration of The Incredible PBX.
 Now place a call to your new SIPgate number and make certain that your cellphone rings before proceeding.